 Each of the three CBEST sections – math, reading, and writing – has a passing score of 41.
 A combined score of 123 is required to pass the CBEST.
 You can score as low as 37 on one or two sections and still pass the CBEST, as long your overall total is 123 or higher.
 However, you would have to retake any section that scores below 37.

-For paper-based tests, your CBEST score is released up to three weeks after your testing date.
-If you take the CBEST examination via computer, your preliminary reading and math scores will be available to you that day, with your full results delivered within two weeks.
+Your CBEST score is released up to three weeks after your testing date for paper-based tests.
+If you take the CBEST examination via computer, your preliminary reading and math scores will be available that day, with your full results delivered within two weeks.

 5. What Are CBEST Testing Options?